No-Cash-7970/txnDuck/README.md

 ## :sparkles: Features

+- Build and send a transaction to transfer algos, create a token or NFT, call an application (smart contract), etc.
 - FUTURE: Specify custom algod node
 - FUTURE: Export to a signed or unsigned transaction file that is compatible with Algorand's `goal` command-line tool